shaefelinger/codepedia/src/VUE/vue forms.md

 All components that are capable of being `v-modeled` have to emit an event in order for the parent to be able to catch the updates to that component’s data.

-In Vue 3, by default all `v-model` contracts expect for your component to emit an `update:modelValue` event,
+In Vue 3, by default all `v-model` contracts expect for your component to emit an `update:modelValue` event

 ```vue
  <input